dantheman213/gameboy-shark-mx-email-dial-up-server/README.md

 # gameboy-shark-mx-email-dial-up-server

-A dial-up server and solution for the defunct Gameboy Shark MX Email software.
+Dial-up server and solution for the defunct Gameboy Shark MX Email software.

 ## What is Shark MX?